One of the most common mistakes people make with their brand is thinking they can keep track of all the details of their business in their head.

 Once your thoughts on your direction are structured in writing, you can move to something even more important: make meaningful improvements to them.

-Treating your business like a laboratory
+Treating your brand like a laboratory

 The process is just like the experiments you used to do in science class (minus those sweet Bunsen burners).
 It goes like this: